axr167/interview-prep/technical-rounds/02-backtracking/Overview.md

 ## Paradigm:

-1. Same as recursion : Manually change problem by performing first step
+1. Same as recursion : Manually do the first step
-2. Call recursive function for the remaining problem
-3. Check if we have reached a valid result
+2. Check if we have reached a valid result
     - If yes, print/store result
+    - Else call recursive function for the remaining problem
-4. **This is new**: Undo the changes made in step 1
+3. **This is new**: Undo the changes made in step 1 after performing recursion

 ## When to use this: